Who can adopt and foster?

 Also take advantage of the resources below:

-- List of resources for LGBT families and frequently asked questions from LGBT prospective parents, compiled by Child Welfare Information Gateway
+- List of resources for LGBTQ families and frequently asked questions from LGBTQ prospective parents, compiled by Child Welfare Information Gateway

 - General guidelines on how to foster and adopt in different states